31 Quick & Easy Lectin-Free Snack Ideas

 1. Quick Green Smoothie: Blend 3/4 cup unsweetened vanilla coconut yogurt, 1 avocado, 1 frozen green banana, & 1/2 cup chilled sparkling water.

 2. Seasonal Fruit Slushie: Blend 1 cup seasonal fruit, 2 cups ice, & 1/2 cup chilled sparkling water.

 3. Chocolate Nut Butter Smoothie: 2 tablespoons nut butter, 2 tablespoons cocoa powder, 3/4 cup chilled coconut milk, & 1/4 cup chilled sparkling water.
 Blend.

 Who doesn’t love pizza?
 Better yet, who doesn’t love eight different kinds to choose from?
-When you pre-cut a cauliflower pizza crust into triangles, you can put a small amount of toppings on each one to create eight different lectin-free snacks.
+When you pre-bake a pizza crust without toppings, you can cut it into triangles and get eight different lectin-free snacks.

 1. Caramelized Onion: Cream cheese and caramelized sweet onions.

 2. Prosciutto: A small slice of triple-creme brie cheese and thin slices of prosciutto di Parma.